What is Counselling?

-As an integrative counsellor, Verity has been trained in distinct models of counselling and psychotherapy which she uses together.
-Sometimes she will be more active, offering suggestions for further ways of exploring or beginning to resolve your problems, and occasionally less active allowing the process to evolve; it will always be at your pace.
+As an integrative counsellor, I have been trained in distinct models of counselling and psychotherapy.
+Sometimes I will be more active, offering suggestions for further ways of exploring or beginning to resolve your problems, and occasionally less active allowing the process to evolve; it will always be at your pace.

 What kind of problems can I talk about?

 It's up to you.
 If something is worrying you it can be worth spending some time thinking about why this may be happening.
 There are a number of problems that frequently come up, for example:

 If necessary, you will be directed to other services that may be useful to you.